Creative Strategies for Change: workshop with Suzanne Dhaliwal

 While we watch the world’s leaders stumble towards agreement at COP26 in trepidation, at home we are often left with a feeling of powerlessness wondering, ‘what can we do?’.
 At our last GEN In Conversation Colonial conservation and uneven development we discussed radical alternatives and imaginings, along with tangible examples from around the world that offer an antidote to neocolonial conservation, extractivist models and so-called nature-based solutions.
 We realised that the diverse lived experiences of our panelists were all connected through one action: using art and creativity as a tool of resistance and resilience against environmental devastation, human rights violations, and neo-colonialism.

-Join creative climate campaigner, Suzanne Dhaliwal for a workshop on creative strategies for change.
-We will explore power and privilege mapping to develop creative campaign strategies to sustain our earth and for supporting resilient communities.
-Some of the questions we will explore include:
+Creative climate campaigner, Suzanne Dhaliwal, led a workshop on creative strategies for change, where we explored power and privilege mapping to develop creative campaign strategies to sustain our earth and for supporting resilient communities.
+Some of the questions we explored:

 Suzanne Dhaliwal is a Climate Justice Creative, Campaigner, Researcher, Lecturer in Environmental Justice and Trainer in Creative Strategies for Decolonisation.